 The merchant account, or internet merchant account, is only one part of the puzzle.
-You now know that without the merchant account, you don't have the authorization to accept credit cards at all.
-Once a business has its merchant account and it wishes to take online payments, it must use what is called a payment gateway.
+Without the merchant account, you don't have the authorization to accept credit cards at all.
+Once you have a merchant account and want to start taking payments, you must use what is called a payment gateway.

 What are Payment Gateways?

 Payment Gateways are an online e-commerce service that authorizes payments for e-business and online retailers or service providers.
 It is the equivalent of a physical POS (point of sale) terminal located in most businesses.